Lights-Uni-Projects/CalcHashes/README.md

 ```

 The default is CRC32.
-This setting is not case-sensitive.
+This setting is **case-sensitive**.

-For a list of all supported hashing algorithms, please run `--help`.
+For a list of all currently-supported hashing algorithms, please run `--help`.